tomambroseharris/THfuncs/README.md

 # Purpose

-The THfuncs R packages house functions created to help with data analysis, data manipulation and other functionality in R.
+The THfuncs R package contains functions created to help with data analysis, data manipulation and other functionality in R.

 The first (and currently only function) contained in this package is `prop_in_group()`.
 This function transforms tidy data into a grouped proportion table, using columns in the data.
-It can be generalised to summarise wide data frames, as shown in the example below.
+It can be generalised to summarise wide data frames, as shown in the examples below.

 # Installation